CLI : Command Line

 A: By default, processed images are saved in the same folder as input in camera-model subfolders (e.g., Survey3N_RGN/).

-Use -o option to specify different output folder:
+Use -o option to specify a different output folder:

 Q: Can I process multiple folders at once?